 - You do not have to work for the same employer or be self-employed in the same trade or business for the 78 weeks.

 - You must work within the same general commuting area for all 78 weeks.

-My advice: if you're still uncertain if you qualify, make sure you keep all your receipts, then see a good tax accountant.
+If you're still uncertain if you qualify, make sure you keep all your receipts, then see a good tax accountant.
 They'll help you determine if you can deduct your moving expenses.
 Also, check out the IRS website for more detailed information.